yuandi42/dmenu-yuandi42/README.md

 4. [libxinerama](https://archlinux.org/packages/extra/x86_64/libxinerama/)
 5. [libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra)
 ## What's new?
+### Multilanguage support
+This fork enhances its usability for showing various kinds unicode characters.
+Now my `dmenu` can correctly show letters from CKJ to even Hebrew rather showing anonymous square.

 ### `dmenu_run`
 This new script can handle history in `$XDG_CACHE_HOME` and will list command you type most on the top when you run `dmenu_run`.